ryan-ahrari/Dell-Resilient-Kubernetes-Cluster-Availability/README.md

 Once you have the data directory, you can apply the persistent volume files that will be used to bind the pod to a particular worker nodes data directory, and then deploy the actual etcd cluster by doing:

 ```
-   kubectl apply -f {YAML FILE}
+   > kubectl apply -f {YAML FILE}
 ```
-on the master node. /
-With the following files (do them in order):
+on the master node with the following files  in order:
 - pv1.yaml
 - pv2.yaml
 - pv3.yaml